h4rm0n1c/old_adaptec_stuff/README.md

 This is here as a necessity, microsemi, nobody's trying to compete, nobody's denying you revenue, hobbyists with no cash like me just wanna use their own 5 series adaptec cards and driver access shouldn't be arbitrarily terminated just because you feel like it.

-I am going to proxmox because they don't do this bullshit, vmware and all their demented vendor lock step obsoleteion behavior is toxic as hell.
+I am going to proxmox because they don't do this bullshit, vmware and all their demented vendor lock step obsoletion behavior is toxic as hell.

 I Support Louis Rossman and all his sentiment on these kinds of behaviors.